RandomSearch18/a-level-project/docs/readme.md

 The source code for Marvellous Mapping Machine, which includes all code extracts and listings in this document, is &copy; 2025 RandomSearch (Mish) and licenced under the [GNU Affero General Public License (AGPL)](https://www.gnu.org/licenses/agpl-3.0.en.html) version 3 or later.

 ![AGPL logo](assets/eval/agplv3-logo.png)

+#### Contact for copyright queries

+Any questions about the copyright status of this document or the source code, or other queries or requests, can be sent by email to [mapping-machine@slevel.xyz](mailto:mapping-machine@slevel.xyz).

 ### Appendix D: Source code listings